kshannon-ucsd/dsc40a/pages/syllabus.md

 There will be one Midterm Exam and one Final Exam, both held in person.

-The Midterm Exam will be worth 20% of your overall course grade and will only cover content from Lectures 1-9.
+The Midterm Exam will be worth 20% of your overall course grade.
 The Final Exam will be worth 30% of your overall course grade and will be cumulative.

 To prepare for exams, you should plan to spend a considerable amount of time working through past exam problems.
 We're building a bank of old exam problems, with detailed explanations, at [practice.dsc40a.com](https://practice.dsc40a.com).